jucarozu/condormkt/README.md

-# CondorMKT
+# CondorMKT - API Server
-A little web app for create your own MarketPlace (like Amazon).
+A little web app for create your own MarketPlace (like Amazon) - API Server.

 ## Requirements